ralphboadi/ralphboadi/ab_test_landing_page_project/README.md

 ### 📌 Result:
 - **Z-statistic**: -1.3998
 - **P-value**: 0.1616
-- **Conclusion**: Since the p-value is 0.168 means there's a 16.8% chance the difference is due to random variation.
+- **Conclusion**: Since the p-value is 0.168 means there's a 16.8% chance the difference is due to random variation

 ---